A new family of Gaussian processes for modeling animal movement: application to bat telemetry data: Theoretical results

-This appendix provides detailed proofs of the theoretical results stated in Section~3 of the main text.
-The results concern fundamental properties of the proposed process, including conditions for the positive definiteness of the covariance kernel, path properties, and long-range dependence.
+This appendix contains detailed proofs of the theoretical results stated in the main text, together with additional results that complement the analysis of the proposed process.
+In particular, the material presented here covers conditions ensuring the positive definiteness of the covariance kernel, path properties, and long-range dependence, as well as further results on self-similarity, short-time asymptotics, and continuity properties.